patricktalmeida/devops-awesome-tools/README.md

-# DevOps Awsome Tools
+# DevOps Awesome Tools

-In this repository you are going to find awsome DevOps open source tools to use on your daily tasks and projects.
+In this repository you are going to find Awesome DevOps open source tools to use on your daily tasks and projects.

 # Index